-6.54 All trust funds will be operated subject to oversight by the Section 151 Officer.
-Wherever possible, all cash funds will be held in the name of the Council.
-All officers acting as trustees by virtue of their official position shall deposit securities and other key documentation relating to the trust (e.g., trust deeds, lease agreements, title deeds etc) with the Section 151 Officer unless the trust deed provides otherwise.

-- 6.55 Trust funds will be operated within any relevant legislation and the specific requirements for each trust.
-All trust funds will be subject to audit or independent examination in line with Charity Commission requirements. - 6.56 Where funds are held on behalf of third parties, for their secure administration, records will be maintained of all transactions.
+- 6.53 All trust funds will, wherever possible, be held in the name of the Council.
+All officers acting as trustees by virtue of their official position shall deposit securities relating to the trust with the Section 151 Officer unless the deed provides otherwise. - 6.54 Trust funds will be operated within any relevant legislation and the specific requirements for each trust. - 6.55 Where funds are held on behalf of third parties, for their secure administration, records will be maintained of all transactions.